Great Lakes Region

-We get a lot of enquiries regarding the "opening" of Smiths Lake to the sea when the Lake Level is high.
+We get a lot of enquiries regarding the "opening" of Smiths Lake to the sea when the Lake's level is high.
 We will place notification on the news section of this website when we are planning to open Smiths Lake.
 Opening is generally planned for levels of 2.1m.
 You are also able to monitor the lake levels yourself via the Manly Hydraulics Laboratory website.
 (Click on the 'Level 1' parameter and compare this to the 2.1m target level).

 Wallamba River Restoration

 The Wallamba River has been subject to progressive restoration works to protect and reinforce the riverbanks from erosion.

 This is done through the construction of rock fillets and revetment at high risk sites and those subject to active erosion.

 Rock fillets assist mangroves to regenerate along the eroding riverbanks, and once established provide a high level of erosion protection.

 To further strengthen the riverbanks, riparian areas are also replanted with native vegetation, weed control is carried out, and stock fencing is erected where possible to restrict cattle grazing.

 These works are designed and implemented to reduce sediment runoff and improve water quality in the Wallamba River and downstream Wallis Lake.

 This plan provides a detailed picture of the state of the Wallis Lake Estuary and its Catchment.